Tre'Quan Smith Player Prop Bets for NFL Week 14 | New Orleans vs. New York 12/12/2021

 Recent Performances

-- In last week's matchup with the Cowboys, Smith caught two passes for 15 yards while being targeted seven times.
+- Smith put together a 15-yard performance against the Cowboys last week on two catches while being targeted seven times.

-- Smith's stat line in his last three games shows 11 grabs for 110 yards.
-He put up 36.7 receiving yards per game and was targeted 20 times.
+- Smith's during his last three games stat line reveals 11 catches for 110 yards.
+He averaged 36.7 yards per game, and was targeted 20 times.

 Smith's New Orleans Teammates